-The UT Dallas School of Behavioral and Brain Sciences’ audiology program is one of the nation’s most respected and rose to No. 3 in the most recent ranking by U.S. News and World Report.
+The UT Dallas School of Behavioral and Brain Sciences’ audiology program is one of the nation’s most respected and is ranked No. 4 in the most recent ranking by U.S. News and World Report.
 The school was one of the first in the nation to implement the doctorate of audiology (AuD) degree.
 This degree fuses clinical preparation and doctoral research training.
 The program is highly competitive, with an acceptance rate of less than 10 percent.
 Graduates have a 100 percent pass rate on the PRAXIS, the national examination in audiology.
-The Doctoral of Audiology degree program at The University of Texas at Dallas is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The Doctoral of Audiology degree program at The University of Texas at Dallas is accredited by the Accreditation Commission for Audiology Education (ACAE), 1718 M Street, N.W., #297, Washington, D.C.
+20036, 202.986.9500, [email protected] and the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.

 The program offers students a unique experience in the classroom and supervised hands-on clinical service opportunities.